Pros and cons of different robotics solutions for order fulfillment

 About Brightpick

-Brightpick offers AI-powered robots for warehouses to easily automate every stage of ecommerce and e-grocery order fulfillment.
-The innovative robots enable warehouses of any size to fully automate order picking, consolidation and dispatch, as well as stock replenishment.
-The Brightpick solution takes weeks to deploy and enables companies to reduce their picking labor by 95% and cut picking costs by half.
-Headquartered near Cincinnati, OH, Brightpick is part of Photoneo Brightpick Group, which has more than 300 employees and 5000 technology installations across the US, Europe and Asia.
+Brightpick offers AI robots for warehouses to easily automate every step of their order fulfillment.
+The innovative robots enable warehouses of any size to fully automate order picking, consolidation, dispatch and stock replenishment.
+The award-winning Brightpick solution takes just weeks to deploy and enables companies to reduce their fulfillment labor to a minimum.
+Headquartered near Cincinnati, OH, Brightpick has more than 200 employees and is part of Photoneo Brightpick Group, which has over 8000 technology installations across the US, Europe and Asia.
 For more information, contact us here.

 Get started with Brightpick